 Bhutan Tour-16 days is a perfect tour that visits Thimpu, Bumthang, Trashigang, Paro, and Mongar, the landmarks of Bhutan.
-It is a tour of Western, Central and Eastern Bhutan is best area for trekking, cultural and religious sightseeing tour.
+It is a tour of Western, Central and Eastern Bhutan.
 The Eastern Bhutan is also an amazing place to explore eternal oriental charm and tranquility.
-So, experience the beauty, history and adventure of Bhutan, travel from West to East Bhutan via Central Bhutan.Hence, this is one of the most interesting tours in Bhutan where you will experience a rich culture and nature of Bhutan.
-For booking enquire regarding Bhutan tour package, please email us at [email protected] and call or leave message on WhatsApp at + 977 9851023742 to book and confirm Bhutan tour-16 days itinerary, cost and departures on your prefer dates 2023/2024.
+So, experience the beauty, history and adventure of Bhutan, travel from West to Eastern Bhutan via Central Bhutan.Hence, it is an interesting tour in Bhutan where you will experience rich culture and nature of Bhutan.
+Please email us at [email protected] and call or leave message on WhatsApp at + 977 9851023742 to book and confirm Bhutan tour-16 days itinerary, cost and departures on your prefer dates 2023/2024.

 Trip Name: Bhutan Tour